 In the three boat small final, “We completely bombed out and came last which was absolutely gutting,” Miriam says.
 “I sort of felt like we’d lost it mentally and it was almost like we were rowing for the sake of it.
 It was horrendous.
 We never went well and it was just so disappointing because we’d shown at Amsterdam [when were still using the other boat] that that we could row well.”
 They finished just 0.26 seconds behind eighth-placed Australia, but even that had not been where their aspirations lay.

 Tish Reid, “Had the misfortune to be drawn in a heat which will bear a close resemblance to the line-up for the final,” Hugh Matheson wrote, probably in the Independent; her race ddid indeed feature four of them including all three medallists,

-Tish herself remembers the whole experience fondly, enjoying the fact that after two World Championships in crew boats, she was “master of my own destiny”.
+Tish herself remembers the whole experience fondly, enjoying the fact that after three World Championships in crew boats, she was “master of my own destiny”.

 World Rowing Junior Championships

 These took place in Aiguebelette in France from 1-4 August.
 The Almanack described the final trials for the women’s team as “unusually competitive”.

 2: Rachel Cooper (Bedford High School RC)